Chetniks! The Fighting Guerrillas

 Chetniks!
 The Fighting Guerrillas is a war film made by Twentieth Century Fox in 1943.
 The film starred Philip Dorn, Anna Sten, and Martin Kosleck.

 The film was originally titled The Seventh Column.
 It was directed by Louis King and is based on a story by Jack Andrews, who also co-wrote the screenplay.
 The film was produced by Sol M. Wurtzel and Bryan Foy.
 The film was announced in Boxoffice magazine in the May 30, 1942 issue: "'The Seventh Column,' a story based on exploits of General Draža Mihailović, Yugoslav guerilla leader."
-The movie appears in the American Film Institute (AFI) catalogue for American feature films made between 1941–1950.
+The movie appears in the American Film Institute (AFI) catalogue for American feature films made between 1941 and 1950.

 The movie was advertised in an original print ad as follows:

 "Announcing -- The most stirring picture released this year!
 Thrill follows thrill in this living drama...that flames out of today's electrifying headlines!
 This very moment...a Nazi troop train is being destroyed...!
 Live, love, fight with Draja Mihailovitch and his fighting guerrillas."

 Plot

-In the opening scene, German troops and tanks are shown invading the Kingdom of Yugoslavia while bombers attack the capital Belgrade.
-When Nazi Germany, Italy, Hungary, and Bulgaria invade Yugoslavia on 6 April 1941, Serbian Yugoslav Army colonel Draža Mihailović forms a band of guerrillas known as the Chetniks, who launch a resistance movement against the Axis occupation.
+On 6 April 1941, Germany invades Yugoslavia and bombs the Yugoslav capital Belgrade, in conjunction with Italy, Hungary, and Bulgaria.
+Serb Yugoslav Army colonel Draža Mihailović forms a band of guerrillas known as the Chetniks, who launch a resistance movement against the Axis occupation.
 Mihailović's forces then engage in an attack on the German and Italian forces, forcing them to employ seven Axis divisions against them.

 The Chetniks capture an Italian supply convoy.
 Mihailović then radios the German headquarters in the nearby coastal town of Kotor in Montenegro and offers to exchange Italian POWs for gasoline.
 Infuriated, General von Bauer refuses, but when Mihailović threatens to notify the Italian High Command of his decision, Gestapo colonel Wilhelm Brockner orders Von Bauer to comply.

 Brockner, who has been unable to capture Mihailović, is convinced that the Yugoslav leader's wife Ljubica and their two children, Nada and Mirko, are hiding in Kotor.
 He plans to use them as hostages to blackmail Mihailović into surrendering.
 Brockner warns the townspeople that anyone caught aiding the Mihailović family will be executed, and prepares the deportation of 2,000 men from Kotor to Nazi Germany.

 Brockner's secretary Natalia, however, is a spy for the Chetniks and is in love with Aleksa, one of Mihailović's aides.
 Forewarned by Natalia's information, the Chetniks attack the train transporting the two thousand prisoners and free them.
 In retaliation, Brockner decrees that no food will be distributed to the citizens of Kotor until Ljubica and her children are turned over to the Germans.
 Lubitca tries to surrender to Brockner but is stopped by Natalia, after which Mihailović asks to meet with Von Bauer and Brockner.